 In April 2019 the UK and EU27 agreed a further extension of Article 50 until 31 October 2019 but with the possibility of leaving earlier if the Withdrawal Agreement is ratified by both parties before this date.

-The Withdrawal Agreement has yet to be approved by the UK Parliament.
-The Conservative Leadership contest is expected to continue into the summer with the UK's next Prime Minister due to be announced on Tuesday 23 July.
-At this stage it will be up to the new Prime Minister to resume talks with the EU on the current Withdrawal Agreement and any potential amendments.
+The Withdrawal Agreement has yet to be approved by the UK Parliament and it is now up to the new Prime Minister to resume talks with the EU on the current Withdrawal Agreement and any potential amendments.

 No-deal Brexit is still the default outcome if a Withdrawal Agreement cannot be ratified and there are no further extensions put in place.